Biden says Western wildfires demand 'urgent action' in meeting with governors - KRDO

 Biden says Western wildfires demand ‘urgent action’ in meeting with governors

-President Joe Biden said Friday the wildfires intensifying in the West demand “urgent action” as he met with seven governors to discuss how states are responding to the wildfires and how the federal government can best assist.
+President Joe Biden said Friday the wildfires intensifying in the West demand “urgent action” as he met with seven Republican and Democratic governors to discuss how states are responding to the wildfires and how the federal government can best assist.

 “We can’t ignore how the overlapping and intertwined factors — extreme heat, prolonged drought and supercharged wildfire conditions — are affecting the country.
 And so this is a challenge that demands our urgent, urgent action,” Biden said during the virtual meeting.

-Note: This story has been updated with additional details from the meeting.